Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     return loss
 ```

-Attention`-> tp.Callback[oft.Numpy]` means this job function.
-It return a `tp.Numpy` object and need use asynchronous calling.
+Annotation `-> tp.Callback[tp.Numpy]` means that this job function returns a `oneflow.typing.Numpy` type, and need to be called asynchronously.

-Thus, the callback function we defined need receive a `Numpy` data：
+Thus, the callback function we defined should accept a numpy parameter:
 ```python
 def cb_print_loss(result: tp.Numpy):
     global g_i